Reasons Why You Should Choose Implants To Replace Your Missing Teeth

-- For people with missing teeth, bone resorption is a common occurrence, but it can be avoided by getting implants.
+- For people with missing teeth, bone resorption is common, but it can be avoided by getting implants.
 It also prevents the jawbone from shrinking.

 - Implants do not come with food restrictions, so you won’t have to change your eating habits.
-They also eliminate the breaking, sliding, or moving risks that are accompanied with dentures.
+They also eliminate the breaking, sliding, or moving risks that are accompanied by dentures.